ut21/Ray-Tracing-Basics/raytracingblog.md

 ## Viewing the image and the PPM format

-The first thing we will do is to set up how we are going to view the images.
-To do this, we will write values to a file in the PPM (Portable Pixmap) format.
+The first thing I did was to set up how I was going to view the images.
+To do this, I wrote values to a file in the PPM (Portable Pixmap) format.
 To have a taster write the following in a .ppm file.

 ```
 P3